PARKING at LSHS

 DAILY PARKING: For those students without semester or annual parking permits, a daily parking tag at a cost of $3.00 is available from the parking lot attendant, Marnie VonWald, prior to the date the student needs to drive.
 She can be found near the front entrance during all lunches or out in the school van before/after school.
 Otherwise if needed the day of… students should find Marnie outside in the parking lot when you arrive or please talk to the receptionist once inside the school.

 All daily permits must be displayed on the dash of the vehicle on the day the permit was issued for.
 Student parking is in the student lot only.

 PSEO or other designated part-time students will be charged $20/class.
+On-line and hybrid classes are not deducted.
 Exception forms are available in forms rack located in Student Services.
 This must be completed prior to registration in FeePay.

 Free & Reduced lunch families who completed the Consent to Share document when they applied for assistance with educational benefits will have their student’s parking permit fee waived or reduced as applicable.
 After you put the permit into your cart, there will be a pop up window that asks whether or not you want these benefits applied to this ‘purchase’.
 After selecting yes, the price will be adjusted.
 If this does not happen or you need to see if you have the form on file, please contact Student Information Services in the District Office at 952-232-2049.